These boots were made for walking - as are Adelaide's streets. Catch up with a local guide and let them lead to the city's attractions and beyond.

 Tell me more: Join a Yella Umbrella from10am, Monday to Saturday.

 As with most historical cities, Adelaide has its fair share of things that go bump in the night.
 The owner of Adelaide Haunted Horizons Ghost Tours, Alison Oborn, gives you the shivers as she takes you around the historic areas of Adelaide while pointing out various murders, apparitions, suicides, and forgotten executions.

 There are the ghosts of Government House to reckon with, and those that reside for eternity at the Adelaide Gaol.
 And there’s the tragic tale of a young maid who lost her love and is still waiting to find him.
 It’s the perfect combination of history and spooks.

-Tours start at 7pm every Thursday and Friday and take two hours.
-See Haunted Horizons website
+Tell me more: Join a Haunted Horizons Tour from 7pm every Thursday and Friday and take two hours.

 Feast on Food, Adelaide